digtalaloha/synology-docker-pihole-unbound/README.md

 ## Directions

 You'll need to make sure the prerequisites are fulfilled on your Synology NAS first, then run through the setup steps below.
-I also run through setting everything up in this video here -> VIDEO NOT DONE YET.
+I also run through setting everything up in this video here -> https://youtu.be/nOlx10aRZjk.

 ### Prerequistes
 On your Synology NAS you'll need to do the following: